DesertGopher/Construct/README.md

 # Construct_Inc.

-Repository with Construct site architecture for VKR.
+Repository with Construct site architecture for VKR. \

-### requirements:
+Python 3.9

+## Requirements:
 - markdown==3.4.1 (??? for no usage now)
 - django==4.1.4 (monolith framework)
 - django-ckeditor==6.5.1 (??? for no usage now)